 If another party caused your bicycle accident, you can file a claim for damages.
-Your “damages” are economic and non-economic losses you have from the accident.
+In many situations, injured cyclists pursue compensation through a personal injury claim that seeks to recover both financial and non-financial losses.
 Below, we’ll look more closely at specific damages you can collect.

-What Are the Types of Damages in a Bicycle Accident Claim?
+What are the Types of Damages in an Atlanta Bicycle Accident Claim?

-The damages you can collect will depend on your accident.
-Here are the most common types of damages that you might have.
+The damages you can collect will depend on your bicycle accident.
+Here are the most common types of damages that you might have in a personal injury claim.

 Medical Expenses

-Bicycle accidents are rarely minor.
-If someone crashed into you on your bike, you probably have severe injuries.
+Bike accidents are rarely minor.
+If someone crashed into you on your bike, you would probably be severely injured.
 Bicycles do not provide the same protection as motor vehicles.

-You might have a lot of medical costs from the accident.
+You might have a lot of medical bills from your accident.
 Those expenses can include:

 - Doctor bills